Intrigue, treachery charges fly in fight for U.N. post

 But Jeremic, who is among Europe’s longest-serving foreign ministers, may have other reasons for seeking a job in New York.

-Serbian analysts and Western diplomats say Jeremic has lost support within the senior ranks of the co-ruling Democratic Party of President Boris Tadic, particularly because of a number of diplomatic setbacks in Serbia’s opposition to Kosovo’s independence.
-Serbia has elections in May.
+Serbian analysts and Western diplomats say Jeremic has lost support within the senior ranks of the co-ruling Democratic Party of President Boris Tadic, particularly over a number of diplomatic setbacks in Serbia’s opposition to the independence of its former southern province, Kosovo.

-“This issue is bringing up some Cold War hostilities,” an Eastern European diplomat said on condition of anonymity.

-Lithuania, a member of the European Union, suggested Russia might be encouraging Serbia to punish the Baltic state for past remarks about World War Two.
-Western envoys said Moscow was lobbying against Vilnius for Belgrade.
+Lithuania, a member of the European Union, suggested Russia might be encouraging Serbia to punish Vilnius for past remarks about World War Two.

-“What we have heard unofficially is that Russia is obsessed about how we see the history of the Second World War,” Azubalis said.
-Cekuolis said the Russians had warned Lithuania as early as November 2011 “there might be other candidates.”
+“What we have heard unofficially is that Russia is obsessed about how we see the history of the second World War,” Azubalis said.
+Cekulouis said the Russians had warned Lithuania as early as November 2011 “there might be other candidates.”

 Russia’s annoyance with the former Soviet republic that regained independence after the 1991 collapse of the Soviet Union may be due to remarks Cekuolis made in May 2010 at a General Assembly session commemorating the 65th anniversary of the end of World War Two.